kyma-project/test-infra/images/e2e-dind-k3d/README.md

 ## Usage

-1. Use `securityContext: privileged: true` for this image to be running correctly.
+1. Use `securityContext: privileged: true` for this image to run correctly.
-2. Do not define `command` directive in ProwJob or Pod definition.
+2. Do not define the `command` directive in ProwJob or Pod definition.
 If you have to do it, use `/init.sh` as a value.
 3. Pay attention to scripts that run inside the container.
 4. To enable Docker-in-Docker you need to use the following presets:
     ```yaml